LarryNaaa/Technical-Summary/Redux.md

   }
 };
 ```
-1. post Login request to backend by `axios.post` function
+1. post Login request to backend by `axios.post` function and get user's token
-2. after backend give the token back, we need to extract token
-3. store this token in the `localStorage`
+2. store this token in the `localStorage`
-4. set our token in header by `setJWTToken` method
+3. set our token in the header of request with a key called "Authorization" by `setJWTToken` method
-5. decode token by `jwt-decode`(a library)
+4. decode token by `jwt-decode`(a library)
-6. dispatch action `SET_CURRENT_USER`
+5. dispatch action `SET_CURRENT_USER`
-7. use a try...catch to catch errors
+6. use a try...catch to catch errors

 ##### `setJWTToken` method
 ```JavaScript